-Welcome to the Savannah Walking Tour
+Welcome to the Savannah Tour

 Discover the heart of the oldest city in Georgia with this self-guided Savannah walking tour!
 Stroll along cobblestoned streets and past all kinds of cute shops and restaurants on the beautiful riverfront.
 Admire beautifully preserved historic architecture.
 Get to know Savannah’s most influential residents of days past.
 And, of course, dig into the complex history of the city, from the Native tribes who once occupied the region to the battle between enslavers and abolitionists and beyond.